status-im/nimbus-eth2/docs/the_nimbus_book/src/quick-start.md

 !!! tip
     You can practice running the node safely on the [Prater testnet](./prater.md) - throughout, we'll provide instructions for both Prater and Mainnet.

 ## 1. Prepare

 Prepare your machine by installing [Nimbus' dependencies](./install.md).

-In particular, this step will show how to set up an [execution client](./eth1.md).
+## 2. Set up an execution client

+To run a beacon node, you need to have access to an execution client exposing the web3 API - throughout, we'll assume an execution client is running on the same machine as the beacon node, but this is not required.

+See the [execution client](./eth1.md) guide for instructions on how to pick and install an execution client!

-## 2. Install
+## 3. Install Nimbus

 Next, download the [latest release](./binaries.md) and install it by unpacking the archive.
 Using a command line terminal: